Category Archives: Monaco Royals

 Louise and Honoré (IV) had two sons, both Sovereign Princes of Monaco:

 The French Revolution had dire consequences for the princely family of Monaco.
 In January 1793, Honoré III, Prince of Monaco was officially declared deposed and the Principality of Monaco was annexed by France.
 The members of the former ruling Grimaldi dynasty lost all aristocratic privileges in France, were dispossessed of their French property, and became French citizens.
 During the Reign of Terror, in September 1793, Honoré (IV), Louise, their son Florestan, and Honoré (IV)’s father Honoré III were arrested and imprisoned in Paris as enemies of the people.
-Louise and her son Florestan were rescued by a family doctor who forged release papers and then hid them in his home until the Reign of Terror was over.
+Louise and her son Florestan were rescued by a family doctor who forged release papers and hid them in his home until the Reign of Terror was over.
 The wife of Honoré IV’s brother Joseph was not as lucky.
-Joseph spent most of his time abroad negotiating foreign loans which made him a suspect of counter-revolutionary activities.
+Joseph spent most of his time abroad negotiating foreign loans, making him a suspect of counter-revolutionary activities.
 When Joseph did become involved in a counter-revolution, his wife Marie Thérèse de Choiseul was arrested in the absence of her husband, condemned to death, and guillotined in 1794, one of the last victims before the end of the Reign of Terror.

 In October 1794, Honoré III and Honoré (IV) were released from prison.
 Honoré III never recovered from his imprisonment and died in Paris on March 21, 1795, at the age of 74, but his burial place is unknown.
 Honoré IV, whose chronic ill health had been worsened by imprisonment, would have become Prince of Monaco but Monaco was no longer a sovereign monarchy.
 However, Honoré IV’s family properties in France were returned to him but they were in poor condition and all of the contents were gone.